-Registration is scheduled for Wednesday June 16 from 2-6 PM.
-You can expect up to two dozen rooms will be open Wednesday for in room tool trading.
-Once again we will “kick off” the meeting with a Welcome Reception at 6 PM with a light meal so don’t forget to register for this function.
+Registration is Wednesday September 28 from 2-6 PM.
+You can expect up to dozen rooms will be open Wednesday for in room tool trading.
+Once again we will “kick off” the meeting with a Welcome Dinner at 6 PM with a light meal so don’t forget to register for this function.
 The Tailgating will begin early Thursday morning (bring a flashlight) weather permitting.
 Be aware that there is NO BACKUP plan should it be raining.

+James Wright will present a program at 2:00 PM on “Tools that are fun-what do they do?”
+On Thursday evening Paul Van Pervis will present “part II” on the book he co-authored with the late John Wells on Leonard Baily’s years at Stanley Rule and Level 1869-1874.
+As part of Paul’s presentation he will have several of the planes discussed in the book on display.
 On Friday the Trade and Display room will open at 6:30 AM for display set up and loading in of tools at 7:00 AM.
 At 8:30 AM displays will be ready for viewing followed by tool trading at 10 AM.
-We hope to have a number of area woodworkers demonstrate their skills in the tool room on Friday.
-Friday afternoon Brant Doty will discuss Civil War era tools and their use.
+Friday afternoon Jim Ghering will present a program on the “LL Davis Level Company”.
 The tool auction will get underway at 7:30 PM with the auction preview at 6:30 PM.
 If you have tools that you would like to sell please give serious thought to bringing them for the auction.
-At 7:30 PM The Auxiliary will have theme-inspired collection of photos displayed on white boards.
-Attendees will have a chance to display a few of their favorite things.
-Please do not bring original photos, please bring color or black and white copies to display.
-We will be using tape to display photos.

 For those members that can only attend on Saturday there is registration for ‘Saturday Only” with the trade room opening at 6:30 AM.
 The What’s It session will be held in the Men’s Program Room at 10:30 AM.
 Attendance at the banquet is NOT included with “Saturday Only” registration.

 The display theme for the Auxiliary is “My Favorite Things.
 Make a display to share your Favorite Collection or single piece.